Chesapeake Bay Maryland, USA Travel Guide

 This regional partnership directs the restoration of the Chesapeake Bay.
 It involves federal and state agencies, academic institutions, and environmental organizations.

-Places like Blackwater National Wildlife Refuge and Patuxent Research Refuge protect critical habitats for migratory birds and other species.
+Places like Blackwater A Protected Area for wildlife and Patuxent Research Refuge protect critical habitats for migratory birds and other species.
 These areas welcome low-impact recreation.

-These parks protect natural areas.
+These parks preserve natural areas.
 They welcome hiking, kayaking, and outdoor enjoyment while minimizing environmental effects.
 Stick to marked trails.

 The Chesapeake Bay faces ongoing environmental challenges.
-Responsible travel supports these initiatives.
+Responsible travel supports these efforts.

 Recycling bins are common in hotels, public places, and residences for plastic, glass, and paper.
 Dispose of trash properly; never litter, especially near waterways.